aristoteleo/dynast-release/docs/technical_information.rst

 1. All gene and transcript information are parsed from the gene annotation GTF (:code:`-g`) and saved as Python pickles :code:`genes.pkl.gz` and :code:`transcripts.pkl.gz`, respectively.
 2. All aligned reads are parsed from the input BAM and output to :code:`conversions.csv` and :code:`alignments.csv`.
 The former contains a line for every conversion, and the latter contains a line for every alignment.
 Note that no conversion filtering (:code:`--quality`) is performed in this step.
 Two :code:`.idx` files are also output, corresponding to each of these CSVs, which are used downstream for fast parsing.
 Splicing types are also assigned in this step if :code:`--no-splicing` was not provided.

+..
+Note:: Only primary, not-duplicate, mapped BAM entries are considered (equivalent to the :code:`0x4`, :code:`0x100`, :code:`0x400` BAM flags being unset).
+For paired reads, only properly paired alignments (:code:`0x2` BAM flag being set) are considered.
+Additionally, if :code:`--barcode-tag` or :code:`--umi-tag` are provided, only BAM entries that have these tags are considered.

 .. _snp:

 :code:`snp`